met4citizen/TalkingHead/README.md

 **Why only Finnish?**

 The primary reason is that Finnish is my native language, and I just happened to have a use case for a Finnish-speaking avatar.
 Finnish language is also very special in that it has a consistent one-to-one mapping between individual letters and phonemes/visemes.
 Achieving a similar level of lip-sync accuracy in English would likely demand an extensive English word database/vocabulary.

 **Why Google TTS?
 Why not use the free Web Speech API?**

 Currently the starting times and the durations of individual visemes are calculated based on the length of the generated audio chunk.
 As far as I know, there is no easy way to get Web Speech API speech synthesis as an audio file or otherwise determine its duration in advance.
 At some point I tried to use the Web Speech API events for syncronization, but the results were not good.
-The ElevenLabs API returns the word-to-audio alignment information, which is great for this purpose!
+Note that the ElevenLabs WebSocket API returns the word-to-audio alignment information, which is great for this purpose.

 ### See also

 [Finnish pronunciation](https://en.wiktionary.org/wiki/Appendix:Finnish_pronunciation), Wiktionary

+---

 ### Appendix A: Create Your Own 3D Avatar